 How can we draw a triangle that will have two exactly equal length sides?
 Or what if we need to find the center of a circle that passes through a given set of points?
 In this lesson, we'll learn about the perpendicular bisector and how useful it can be in geometry!

 One of several different ways to prove a statement in mathematics is proof by contradiction.
 Learn the definition of this method and observe how it is applied to proving a statement's truth value through examples and exploration.

 17. Pythagorean Identities in Trigonometry: Definition & Examples

-There are three trigonometry identities based off of the Pythagorean theorem.
-You will learn what they are in this lesson, as well as how to get from one to the other.
+There are three trigonometry identities based on of the Pythagorean theorem.
+You'll learn what they are in this lesson, as well as how to get from one to the other.

 18. Square Matrix: Definition & Concept

 A square matrix is a special type of matrix with an equal number of rows and columns.
 Learn more about square matrices in this lesson, including how to add and multiply them.
 Then, test your understanding with a short quiz.

 19. Tetrahedral in Molecular Geometry: Definition, Structure & Examples

 In this lesson, we'll learn what a tetrahedral is in molecular geometry.
 We'll also look at features and examples of tetrahedral structures.
 At the end of the lesson, take a brief quiz to see what you learned.